cece24/em-onsite-app/README.md

 * Datetime Formatting
 * Deployment
-* Log in flow - must store EM cookie for use on every page -- make AJAX call to own server to return cookie
+* Log in flow - must store EM cookie for use on every page -- review how cookie is set and stored across rails app -- make AJAX call to own server to return cookie
 -- retrieve cookie using jQuery https://stackoverflow.com/questions/15351911/rails-store-a-cookie-in-controller-and-get-from-javascript-jquery